Innis Writing Centre

-Vikki received her PhD in English from U of T in 2004.
+Vikki received her PhD in English from the University of Toronto in 2004.
 She is currently a lecturer in U of T’s Department of English, where she specializes in Canadian literature.
 Since 2009, she has also taught courses on academic writing and analytical reasoning for the Writing & Rhetoric Program at Innis College.
 Vikki furthered her experience as a writing instructor by teaching composition courses in the Department of English, both Effective Writing and Critical Writing about Narrative.
 She has published peer-reviewed scholarly essays on Canadian and American literature.
 In 2013, she was the recipient of the Arts & Science Student Union’s Ranjini (Rini) Ghosh Excellence in Teaching Award.

 Rebecca received her BA in English literature from Western University and an MA from Queen’s University.
 She has worked as an editor for many years, specializing in fiction, literary nonfiction, textbooks, and scholarly writing.
 In addition to instructing at the Innis and University College writing centres, Becky teaches editing in Innis’s Writing & Rhetoric Program and Toronto Metropolitan University’s publishing program, where she enjoys helping students to improve their language skills.

 Make an appointment

 The Innis Writing Centre is open for in-person and online appointments.
 All appointments are made through this booking system.